-This ones seems like a no-brainer as well, but let's talk some specifics that can be addressed to help heal dry skin.
-Like we mentioned above, naturally the environment is going to be stealing moisture from our skin during the winter, so what can we do to offset that moisture loss?
+This one seems like a no-brainer as well, but let’s talk about some specifics that can be addressed to help heal dry skin.
+Like we mentioned above, naturally, the environment is going to be stealing moisture from our skin during the winter, so what can we do to offset that moisture loss?
 Eat and drink nourishing foods of course!
-I'm not going to tell you to chug 9 gallons of water, or X amount times your body weight, my recommendations are actually much more simple!
+I’m not going to tell you to chug 9 gallons of water, or X amount times your body weight, my recommendations are actually much more simple!

 - Hydration: Get your water intake first and foremost through whole nutrient-dense fruits, vegetables, and thoughtfully sourced meat.
 Food in their natural forms typically have lots of naturally occurring water + the benefits of various electrolytes, which we also need!
 Aside from water in the foods you eat, drink water or another hydrating beverage (broth, herbal tea, etc.) consistently throughout the day, and if you’re working out, make sure you consume a little extra water before and after you exercise.

 - Healthy Fats: If you don’t already eat a variety of healthy fats in your normal diet, now is a great time to add them in!
 Healthy fats will contribute to your skin health (our skin has a lipid (fat) bilayer, and fats will help keep moisture IN.
 We recommend eating fats from a variety of sources, some of our favorites include olive oil, coconut oil, grass-fed butter, tallow, and pumpkin seeds (among many others!).
 Making sure you eat from a variety of sources ensures that you get the many different co-nutrients that are present in those foods, which can be beneficial for many other reasons!